Set up GitHub for Authentication

 Note

-Since multiple clients can use the same Add an applicationIDP for user authentication, you may need to further restrict specific client's ability to request a given scope.
+Since multiple clients can use the same Add server-side web applicationIDP for user authentication, you may need to further restrict specific client's ability to request a given scope.
 For more information, read about Configuring applications in SecureAuth.

 In the Authentication Method Reference you can select an authentication method to be written into the